 - Mix in 413g bread flour by hand until you have a shaggy ball.

 - Add 207g of the stiff lavain and knead by hand until you have a firm and smooth dough.
 About 8-10 minutes.

-- The dough should be tacky, but not sticky.
-If it seems a bit too wet, knead in bit of flour.
+- The dough should be tacky but not sticky.
+If it seems a bit too wet, knead in a bit of flour.
 If it seems to dry, knead in water by the tablespoon.

-- You can bake this as a large 1000g loaf or divide it into two smaller 500 gram loaves.
-If you want to make challah rolls you can divide it into 16 60 gram rolls.
+- You can bake this as a 1000g loaf or divide it into two smaller 500-gram loaves.
+You can divide them into 16 60-gram rolls if you want to make challah rolls.

 - Braid or shape the dough.
 Watch my video to see how you do a classic Challah shape.

 - Gauge the dough again.
-Stick a finger lightly in the dough.
-If it makes an indentation that doesn't spring back, the dough is ready to be baked.
+Poke the dough with a wet finger.
+The dough is ready to be baked, if it makes an indentation that doesn't spring back.
 If not, wait a bit more.

 - Make an egg wash by mixing an egg with a pinch of salt.

 - Brush the bread with the egg wash.

 - Sprinkle with the topping(s) of your choice.
 I used sesame seeds.

 - Baking a large loaf takes about 40 minutes, smaller loaves take about 30 minutes, and rolls take 15 minutes.

 - If your oven heats unevenly, you may want to turn the sheets halfway during baking, to get even browning.